orangejuice/blog/data/activity/movie-天下长河-2022/record.en.md

 date: 2022-12-03 09:49:04+08:00
 douban:
   rating: 8.3
-  subtitle: 2022 / Mainland China / Drama Costume / Zhang Ting / Luo Jin Yin Fang
+  subtitle: 2022 / Mainland China / Drama Period Piece / Directed by Zhang Ting /
+    Starring Luo Jin, Yin Fang
 ---

-Via tg Ali, I thought it was a pseudo-documentary, which sparked a bit of my interest.
-I want to jump into it again.
+Thought it was a pseudo-documentary at first, it kindled a bit of my interest.
+Tempted to dive in again.